Best Cut Out Cookies

-Next, add in an egg, vanilla extract and almond extract:
+Next, add an egg, vanilla extract and almond extract:

-Add in flour and baking powder to turn it into a dough:
+Add all-purpose flour and baking powder to turn it into a dough:

 Roll the dough out onto a flat surface, then cut your shapes out:

-Set the cookies out on a mat or parchment paper:
+Set the cookies out on a silicone mat or parchment paper:

 - 2 tsp baking powder